Travel Inspo: Copenhagen Designed for Joy

 Glyptoteket Museum

-Glyptoteket was a highlight for me.
+The Glyptotek was a highlight for me.
 Its winter garden and expansive galleries create a calm, spacious atmosphere, and the Gauguin exhibition I saw felt especially meaningful.
-Seeing works I hadn’t encountered before, rich with color, emotion, and story, made the experience even more special.
+Seeing works I hadn’t encountered before, rich with color, emotion, and story, made the visit feel quietly special.
+I didn’t make it to Designmuseum Danmark due to group logistics, which really just means I have a good reason to return.

 Boardwalks buzzing with swimmers, sunbathers stretched along the canals, friends sharing coffee and conversation.
 People do not just pass through Copenhagen’s public spaces, they settle into them.
 The city designs environments that invite belonging, and people respond by filling them with life.